 Bob has traveled extensively throughout the United States, Canada and Mexico, pursuing his interests in birding, photography, backpacking and fishing.
 An avid interest in birding, scuba diving, photography and other cultures has taken him around the world, including destinations in Egypt, Indonesia, Southeast Asia, Central and South America and the Caribbean.

 His educational background includes a degree in Chemistry, a graduate degree in Management and Finance and post-graduate studies in science, engineering, Spanish and writing.
 Bob’s writing includes fiction, poetry, birding, travel and humor.
-He has written travel articles for the Zihuateneo, Mexico publication, Another Day in Paradise, and now writes a monthly birding column for a community newspaper in Arizona, a birding column for the Summit Daily News in Frisco, Colorado during the summer and a series about birding in Mexico for the Tucson Audubon Society’s quarterly magazine, The Vermilion Flycatcher.
+He has written travel articles for the Zihuateneo, Mexico publication, Another Day in Paradise, and now writes a monthly birding column for a community newspaper in Arizona.
+Other writing includes a birding column for the Summit Daily News in Frisco, Colorado and a series about birding in Mexico for the Tucson Audubon Society’s quarterly magazine, The Vermilion Flycatcher.

 At Suite 101, Bob received Editor’s Choice Awards for the following articles: